MadiMalik/ET6-foundations-group-30/collaboration/README.md

 - Focus on solutions rather than blame when giving or receiving feedback.

 ### 8. Clear Handoffs When Required
+- If there are delays in completing tasks, inform the team promptly to prevent further delays.
 - Minimize dependency issues by clearly communicating expectations and timelines when tasks require input or dependencies from another member.

 ### 9. Respect for Different Work Styles